Non-melanoma skin cancer

 Symptoms

 Non-melanoma cancer can take on very different forms so it can have a number of different symptoms too: The affected area of skin may become scaly, lumpy, or change color.
-This makes it difficult to tell the difference between non-melanoma skin cancer and other spots or blotches on your skin.
-Non-melanoma skin cancer mainly develops on the parts of the skin that are often exposed to sunlight, such as the scalp or around the neckline.
+This makes it difficult to tell the difference between non-melanoma skin cancer and other skin changes.

 People sometimes notice non-melanoma skin cancer because an area of skin is itchy or starts to bleed.
-Non-melanoma skin cancer doesn't cause any other symptoms for a long time.
-But if it grows larger, penetrates deeper into the tissue or spreads inside the body, it causes other symptoms – mostly pain.
+It doesn't cause any other symptoms for a long time.
+But if it grows larger, enters deeper layers of tissue or spreads inside the body, it causes other symptoms – mostly pain in the affected area.

 Causes and risk factors

 Various factors can increase your risk of developing non-melanoma skin cancer.
-Overexposure to sunlight is the main risk factor, but people with certain skin types or medical conditions are more prone too.
+Too much sunlight is the main risk factor, but people with light-colored skin or certain medical conditions are more prone too.

 The risk of getting non-melanoma skin cancer increases with age.
 The average age of people diagnosed with basal cell carcinoma is about 60, and for squamous cell carcinoma it's 70.